 The Research Methods Course

-The formal thesis or capstone process begins when a student enrolls in AHG 690 (Research Methods), usually after completing 20 credits.
-For more information about AHG 690, please contact Professor David Tucker, the program's Thesis and Capstone Project coordinator.
+The formal thesis or capstone process begins when a student attends the Research Methods seminar, usually after completing 20 credits.
+For more information about the Research Methods seminar, please contact Professor David Foster, the program's Thesis and Capstone Project coordinator.

 The Thesis or Capstone Project Proposal

-During the Research Methods course, the student and the Research Methods instructor will discuss a possible Thesis/Capstone advisor, as part of the process of selecting a topic and developing a proposal.
+During the Research Methods seminar, the student and the Research Methods instructor will discuss a possible Thesis/Capstone advisor as part of the process of selecting a topic and developing a proposal.
 The instructor will then contact the potential advisor.
-If the individual agrees to be the advisor, then the student and the advisor will finish working up the Thesis/Capstone proposal.
+If that individual agrees to be the advisor, then the student and the advisor will finish working up the Thesis/Capstone proposal.
 The student, the advisor, and the instructor should then select a potential second reader.
 The advisor should be a faculty member in the MAHG program; the second reader need not be.
-The second reader needs to approve the proposal, once the advisor has approved it.
+The second reader needs to approve the proposal once the advisor has approved it.

 Candidates for the thesis option should submit to the Research Methods instructor a paper they have written of 20 or more pages.
 The paper may be an undergraduate paper or a graduate paper done in the MAHG or in another graduate program.
 If the Research Methods instructor does not judge that the paper qualifies the student for the thesis, the student may request that another MAHG instructor read the paper.
 In the event that the two readers disagree in their assesment of the paper, a third reader from among the program faculty may be consulted.